 In today’s post I want to talk about how to plan your trip to Paris.
-This city is huge and you need a good planning with an itinerary to get an idea of everything there is to visit.
-This way you can prioritize the visits and you will see everything that you want.
+This city is huge and you need a well-planned itinerary to get an idea of everything there is to visit.
+This way you can prioritize your visits and you will see everything that you want.

-We’ve already been there four times, so we’ve learned something about this city.
+We’ve already been there more than 5 times, so I’d say we’ve learned something about this city.

 Índice de contenidos